AverageGHenjoyer/Project-R/README.md

 5. Click that option
 6. Turn off

-#Might require some .dll files (will check and update so it doesn't)
 #32bit build
 //TODO add comments, add more user preference options
 //WIP gui in Qt